gab-palmeri/aml-geolocalization/personal_notes/lossCalculus.md

 ```

 Considering that there are not critical differences, because we can easily change from one implementation to the other just considering a different point of loss function calculation.

-# Next Steps
-We have to decide which strategy to adopt in order to use always the same loss function calculation strategy.